Relative Armor Thickness

 When an armor plate is sloped relative to the angle of attack, the relative armor thickness, or line of sight, increases.
 The armor piercing shot therefore have to penetrate a greater amount of armor than the actual thickness of the armor plate.

 As the angle decrease, the relative armor thickness increase significantly.
 Thus, while an angle of 20 degrees will only increase the relative armor thickness by about seven percent, an angle of 30 degrees will increase the relative armor thickness by about 36 percent.

-The multiplier can be calculated as the actual thickness (x), divided by the sine of the angle (θ).
+The relative armor thickness (x) can be calculated as the actual armor thickness (w), divided by the sine of the angle (θ).
 It is important to use degrees, not radians, when doing this calculation.

 Sloped Armor Effectiveness

 There are two main advantages of sloped armor; easier armor plate manufacturing, and increase chance of shot deflection.

 It is more difficult to manufacture a thick armor plate than a thin one.
 Without careful control of the heating and cooling processes, an armor plate can easily become either soft or brittle.
 This will lower the armor plate's resistance to armor piercing and high-explosive ammunition.
 As the thickness, and thereby the volume relative to the surface, of the armor plate increase, the temperature of the core become more difficult to control.
 Therefore, a thinner armor plate, placed at an angle, can negate some of the shortcomings of a country's steel industry.

 In combat, the sloped armor plate will also increase the chance of a show deflective without penetrating.
 The chance of shot deflection not only depends on the angle of the armor, however, but also on the shot.
 Some shots are designed to lower the chance of shot deflection.